Iowa senator calls for congressional scrutiny of PFGBest

-(Reuters) - A senator from Iowa wants the Senate Agriculture Committee to look into the scandal surrounding now-bankrupt futures broker PFGBest during a hearing scheduled for next month.
+July 12 (Reuters) - A U.S. senator from Iowa wants the Senate Agriculture Committee to look into the scandal surrounding now-bankrupt futures broker PFGBest during a hearing scheduled for next month.

 That hearing’s focus should be expanded to consider how regulators oversaw Iowa-based PFGBest, Republican Senator Chuck Grassley said in a letter to Agriculture Committee Chairwoman Debbie Stabenow, a Democrat, and the panel’s top Republican Pat Roberts.